thejaminator/conditionme/readme.md

 ## How it works - details

 We reserve the first token to encode the target reward.
 Or rather, the first unmasked token.
 This means that when we pass input ids to the model for training, you need to make sure that you only pass model_max_length - 1 tokens.
+We'll also need to offset / modify our attention masks, position_ids, and labels to account for this.
-This library *should* handle the details of this happening.
+This is the value add of the library, we should handle all this for you.

 NOTE: Another way of doing this is to literally encode the reward as text input.
 A downside of this is that you'll probably be more open to prompt injection.
 [I demonstrate it here](https://github.com/thejaminator/prompt_reward_rl/blob/main/documentation/main_page.md#ability-to-match-a-single-reward)